In General

 Jack Prange II wrote to inform me, that as of December 2016, signal replacement is complete, so the searchlight signals have been replaced by the (now) standard "darth vader" color light signals.

-Two sets of signals located at the mainline split for EB traffic.
-Almost all of the searchlight signals in town were mounted on cantilever bridges, as these are.
+Two sets of signals located at the mainline split for EB traffic where the NS and CN mainlines merge into one, for their trek thru town.
+Almost all of the searchlight signals in town were mounted on cantilever bridges, as these are depicted.

 First set of signals for WB traffic after passing the Amtrak station.

-Between the two sets of signals above is this pair of signals for EB traffic.
-I need a detail picture of it if anyone is in the area.
+Between the two sets of signals above WAS this pair of signals for EB traffic.
+I need a detail picture of it if anyone has one.

 Looks like these signals have been removed by the time I visited in 2011 :-(